Logo

 You will also have weekly phonics homework with 4 letters on to practise.
 This will also contain work to support their blending and reading skills.

-Our PE day is Monday.
 Please dress your child in their PE kits before coming to school.
 Please ensure that your child is dressed appropriately for the weather on these days, for example leggings/trousers instead of shorts on rainy days.
 Earrings and jewellery must be removed or taped at home for PE sessions – we are not allowed to remove them for your child.
 If they are not removed or taped , unfortunately your child will not be able to take part in PE that day.

 Awards